cardboardcode/fleet_adapter_invisibot/README.md

 ## **What Is This?**

-A RMF Fleet Adapter that bridges interaction between Open-RMF and [invisibot](https://github.com/cardboardcode/invisibot).
+A RMF Fleet Adapter that bridges interactions between Open-RMF and an [invisibot](https://github.com/cardboardcode/invisibot).

 ## **Build**